Auctioneer Administrative Rules

 (a) Terms used in this section have the meanings assigned by Chapter 59 of this title, unless the context indicates otherwise.

-(b) To renew a license as an auctioneer, a licensee must complete six hours of continuing education in courses approved by the department, including two hours of instruction in laws and rules that regulate the conduct of auctioneers.
+(b) To renew a license as an auctioneer or associate auctioneer, a licensee must complete six hours of continuing education in courses approved by the department, including two hours of instruction in laws and rules that regulate the conduct of auctioneers and associate auctioneers.

 (c) The continuing education hours must have been completed within the term of the current license, in the case of a timely renewal.
 For a late renewal, the continuing education hours must have been completed within the one year period immediately prior to the date of renewal.